 Alternative Visions For Automation

 The real threat of automation stems from excessive faith in emerging technologies.
-The power of these technologies and the inevitability of their impacts needs to be challenged for a more honest discussion to arise.
+The power of these technologies and the inevitability of their impacts need to be challenged for a more honest discussion to arise.
 Even if AI does not enable the automation of whole sectors of the economy, ambitious action is needed to account for the changing nature of work, to protect against the erosion of labor rights, to protect competition, and to prevent a few companies having outsized control over AI, thus exacerbating inequality.
 Taking the labor-saving power of artificial intelligence as a given is a distraction from these conversations.

 Breaking away from this narrative is not about coloring it with hope.
 The calls for Fully Automated Luxury Communism have an even more naive approach to new technologies, and one that discounts the true value of human labor to an even greater degree.
 Discussions that paint the labor-saving power of automation as something to be celebrated do nothing to change the incentives that are leading to poor investment decisions and bad policy proposals.

 In Germany, unions have taken up the mantle of creating a new narrative around automation that respects the skills and rights of workers.
-Having labor involved in the automation process is not about worker control, but rather allowing for technologies to be implemented in a way that complement human skills, augmenting their work, and leading to genuine productivity gains.
+Having labor involved in the automation process is not about worker control, but rather allowing for technologies to be implemented in a way that complements human skills, augmenting their work and leading to genuine productivity gains.
 Improving the conversation around automation starts with an improvement in attitudes towards labor.

-Those who actually do the work understand the limitations of metrics and understand that fuzzy logic is sometimes necessary for good decisions.
+Those who actually do the work know the limitations of metrics and understand that fuzzy logic is sometimes necessary for good decisions.
 The reality is that we often know more than we can explain and render explicit.
 Automation is a threat only because we believe it to be a threat, but it would stop being one if we acknowledged just how underrated humans are.